stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing.charts/chartdatalabel/get_showbubblesize/_index.md

 title: Aspose::Words::Drawing::Charts::ChartDataLabel::get_ShowBubbleSize method
 linktitle: get_ShowBubbleSize
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Drawing::Charts::ChartDataLabel::get_ShowBubbleSize method.
+description: 'Aspose::Words::Drawing::Charts::ChartDataLabel::get_ShowBubbleSize method.
 Allows to specify if bubble size is to be displayed for the data labels on a chart.
 Applies only to Bubble charts.
-Default value is false in C++.
+Default value is false in C++.'
 type: docs
 weight: 700
 url: /cpp/aspose.words.drawing.charts/chartdatalabel/get_showbubblesize/